 More importantly, the approach we’ve explored so far doesn’t help you if you want to create a fully multilingual website.
 In that scenario, your best bet would be to use a translation plugin such as TranslatePress.

 TranslatePress offers several advantages over manual translation.
-You can use it to translate content that doesn’t use gettext, as well as user-generated strings and even regular content on your site.
+You can use it to translate content that uses gettext, as well as user-generated strings and even regular content on your site.

 To get started, all you have to do is add a new language to your website.
-You can do so by navigating to Settings > TranslatePress > General and going to All Languages.
-Here, use the Choose menu to find your new target language and click on the Add button next to it:
+You can do so by navigating to Settings → TranslatePress → General and going to the All Languages section.
+Here, use the Choose… drop-down menu to find your new target language and click on the Add button next to it:

 Ultimately, the biggest advantage of using a plugin for localization is that you can access machine translation assistance.
 TranslatePress connects to both Google Translate and DeepL and enables you to use either platform to translate all of your site’s content automatically.